 Casa Batlló is a private institution that does not take part in any open-door day.
 The price of the entry tickets is allocated to managing and maintaining this World Heritage site.

-Currently we do not have guides; for this reason, the visit to Casa Batlló is conducted with a Smart Guide, which is included in the entrance price and available in eleven languages.
+The visit to Casa Batlló is done with an audio guide included in the ticket price and available in 15 languages.

 Yes, provided they are for personal use and without a tripod.
 For other uses, please write to us via our professional area.